Becoming a Virtual Volunteer: How to Get Involved Online

 Whether you want to donate your time to a cause you’ve always been passionate about or you’re looking to find an organization who needs your services, learn how you can make a difference online as a virtual volunteer.

 Due to social distancing and the continued impact of COVID-19, many traditional volunteer opportunities are on hold.
 But this doesn’t mean volunteerism itself is in decline.
 Fortunately, our increasingly digital world allows for virtual volunteering opportunities that let you support your cause while staying safe at home.
-Vox Media recently conducted an informal survey that shows increased interest in virtual volunteering amid the coronavirus crisis.
-(You need to give the reader a nugget about that survey right here).
+Vox Media recently conducted an informal survey that shows an increased interest in virtual volunteering amid the coronavirus crisis.
+“People [said] that the global health crisis has shown them how interconnected we all are, and that they want to keep doing more for others after the pandemic ends.”

 Virtual volunteering opportunities are diverse, wide-ranging, and draw from a broad pool of skills and expertise.
 Whether you’re turning to remote work due to the pandemic or looking to balance your busy schedule, there is something for everyone—you just need to know where to look and how to get started.